It’s a way to give your fundraising efforts an exponential outreach

 This information must be clear and simple.
 After all, if you can’t articulate your mission and its impact, how will all your newly deputized fundraisers be able to?

 Your board is going to need to know about this.
 You’ll want their buy-in for reasons other than permission.
 These people can be some of the most effective peer-to-peer fundraisers you’ll ever find.
 Think of the influential people in their respective networks.
 Your board is already networking and fundraising.
 Often, though, this more structured approach lends extended focus to their efforts.

 Up until now, you’ve been able to keep tight rein on your message.
 You control the communications and marketing that reaches supporters and potential donors.
 That changes with P2P fundraising.

 Your supporters will push out the message to their networks.
 Often, it means your message will be conveyed in their words.
 The reward for letting your P2P fundraising participants use their own words to tell your story is that your message will be carried much farther than your organization alone could have achieved.

 Provide your supporters with prepared communications and fact sheets.
 They want to get the word out right, and they’ll appreciate it.
 They’ll also want to personalize the message.
 Trust them.
 They have good intentions.

 You may be letting go of some aspects, but your new army of fundraisers will still need a command central.
 They’ll depend on you for information and communications that are much easier to disseminate when you have fundraising software in place that gives you the power to automate many of the tasks involved in a peer-to-peer fundraising program.
-Learn how fundraising software can quickly get you ready for your first peer to peer here.

 If you'd like more information about peer to peer fundraising, please download our guide, which goes into greater detail on how peer to peer fundraising works, as well as how to best implement social media with your peer to peer fundraising campaign.